All Episodes

 They want Cruz to drop out, which is silly.

-It's the silliest thing.
+The silliest thing.

 And again, the four states coming up this weekend are closed.

-But what you see is reality, and the reality here is that Trump is leading by massive numbers in pre-election polls, and he's pretty much performing to the polls.
+And the reality here is that Trump is leading by massive numbers in pre-election polls.

 He's underperforming in a couple places, but this looks daunting.

-But if you if you allow yourself to get lost in the drive-by coverage, you can actually end up being convinced that thing isn't whisper close, it's nipping tuck out there, and that Rubio is on such a roll, he's just moments away from winning this thing.
+But if you allow yourself to get lost in the drive-by coverage, you can actually end up being convinced that thing is whisper close.

-I mean that If you watched Fox News last night, if you turn over CNN, depending on the time and who the guests were, you could, and if you didn't know anything had happened, you could have concluded that Rubio had one hell of a night last night.
+I mean, if you watch Fox News last night, if you turn over CNN, depending on the time and who the guests were, you could, and if you didn't know anything had happened, you could have concluded that Rubio had one hell of a night last night if you didn't know vote totals, if all you heard was analysis, because everybody's got their horse in the race and nobody wants the horse to lose.

 That's why you have to trust your instincts.

-And of course, uh trust me.
+And, of course, trust me.

-But folks, I need to take a brief departure.
+But, folks, I need to take a brief departure.

 You have to hear something.